 - Shared decision making: Families often contribute to administrative roles or curriculum feedback.

-6. Bank Street
+6. What is the Bank Street approach?

 Key features: